stateless-systems/net-ftp-list/README.txt

 See the RFC for more guff on LIST and NLST: http://www.ietf.org/rfc/rfc0959.txt

-From Dan Bernstein's ftpparse page at http://cr.yp.to/ftpparse.html
+From Dan Bernstein's ftpparse page at: http://cr.yp.to/ftpparse.html

----

 ftpparse is a library for parsing FTP LIST responses.